d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

-Warren McCulloch and Walter Pitts looked when they began to develop models of artificial neurons, consider the following cartoonish picture of a biological neuron, consisting of
-*dendrites* (input terminals),
-the *nucleus* (CPU), the *axon* (output wire), and the *axon terminals* (output terminals), enabling connections to other neurons via *synapses*.
+Warren McCulloch and Walter Pitts looked when they began to develop models of artificial neurons, consider the cartoonish picture of a biological neuron in :numref:`fig_Neuron`, consisting of *dendrites* (input terminals), the *nucleus* (CPU), the *axon* (output wire), and the *axon terminals* (output terminals), enabling connections to other neurons via *synapses*.

 ![The real neuron](../img/Neuron.svg)
+:label:`fig_Neuron`

 Information $x_i$ arriving from other neurons
 (or environmental sensors such as the retina)